-The university’s alumni relations team came back to us to conduct another major survey using its alumni database, looking at feelings towards the university, and how these are influenced by people’s age, location and life stage.
+The University’s alumni relations team came back to us to conduct another major survey using its alumni database, looking at feelings towards the University, and how these are influenced by people’s age, location and life stage.

 The results revealed that former students have just as much affinity with the whole university as with their individual college where they studied and that there was an opportunity for subject departments to engage more with alumni.

-The findings have helped the university and its individual colleges to clarify their value propositions.
+The findings have helped the University and its individual colleges to clarify their value propositions.

-The alumni relations team have used the results to build profiles of its alumni as they move through their lives, creating a map of their journey that can be used to target comms and outreach activities.
+The alumni relations team have used the results to build profiles of its alumni as they move through their lives, creating a map of their journey that can be used to target communications and outreach activities.

-The findings also supported the case for getting more academics to travel, in order to make the university more visible to its alumni.
+The findings also supported the case for getting more academics to travel, in order to make the University more visible to its alumni.